Malachite

 South of the Royal Tyrell Museum is Dinosaur

-Provincial Park, located in the ‘Badlands’ (a dry
+Provincial Park, located in the ‘Badlands’ (a dry eroded

-eroded area which contains extensive fossil
+area which contains extensive fossil deposits).

 In Dinosaur Provincial Park, there are many areas